 Struggling UK restaurants could make billions by switching opening hours: study

-[LONDON] Britain's struggling bars and restaurants could earn over 5 billion more pounds each year by adapting their opening hours to modern consumer patterns, a study by Barclays said on Thursday.
+BRITAIN'S struggling bars and restaurants could earn over £5 billion (S$8.9 billion) more each year by adapting their opening hours to modern consumer patterns, a study by Barclays said on Thursday.

 Britain's high street is suffering from weak consumer spending and intense competition, with the likes of burger chain Byron and Italian food restaurant Prezzo closing stores this year.